hummingbot/deploy/autostart_hummingbot_compose/README.md

 1. Set the password used to encrypt your keys (`CONFIG_PASSWORD`)
 2. Define your script or strategy config file (`CONFIG_FILE_NAME`)

-The sample `docker-compose.yml` contains dummy values for these variables.
-Let's fill them in!

-### Setting the Hummingbot password
+### Set Hummingbot password

-Start the bot with the following command:
+Pull the latest Hummingbot image and start it with the following command:
 ```
 docker-compose up -d
 ```

-You should see the following output:
+After the images have been downloaded, you should see the following output:
 ```
 [+] Running 1/1
  ⠿ Container autostart_hummingbot_compose-bot-1  Started
  ```

-After it has started, attach to the instance:
+Attach to the instance:
 ```
 docker attach autostart_hummingbot_compose-bot-1
 ```

-If installation was successful, you should see the Hummingbot welcome screen:
+You should see the Hummingbot welcome screen:

 ![welcome screen](../welcome.png)

 Set your Hummingbot [password](https://docs.hummingbot.org/operation/password/) and write it down.
 This is the `CONFIG_PASSWORD` environment variable in your `docker-compose.yml` file.

-### Defining your script or strategy
+### Define script or strategy

 You can auto-start either a Script or a Strategy.